sparkflows/writing-new-node/docs/README_Build_Execute_Examples.md

 ### Running the workflow on a Spark Cluster

 Use the command below to load example data onto HDFS.
-It is then used by the example Workflow.
+It is used by the example Workflows.

 	hadoop fs -put data